berrubin/berrubin.github.io/_pages/CV.md

 * Rubin BER, Convergent selection and rates of evolution in mutualistic plant-ants.
 Academia Sinica, Oct.
 2014.
 * Rubin BER, Convergent selection and rates of evolution in mutualistic plant-ants.
 Okinawa Institute of Science and Technology, Oct.
 2014.
 * Rubin BER, Genome evolution in mutualistic plant-ants.
 Ecology and Macroevolution seminar, EAWAG, Swiss Institute for Aquatic Science, May 2013.

+## Other Presentations
+* Rubin BER.
+Ant colony size is correlated with genome-wide rates of molecular evolution and constraint on DNA repair.
+Oral presentation, Entomological Society of America, Nov.
+2018.
+* Rubin BER, Kocher SD.
+Harnessing natural variation to study the evolution of social behavior in bees.
+Oral presentation, Biology & Genomics of Social Insects at CSHL, May 2018.
+* Rubin BER, Kocher SD.
+Comparative genomics in halictid bees reveals the genetic underpinnings of social evolution.
+Oral presentation, Advances in Arthropod Genomics Symposium at the Entomological Society of America, Nov.
+2017.
+* Rubin BER, Sanders JS, Kocher SD.
+Nascent bacterial endosymbionts compete for sweat bee hosts.
+Oral presentation, International Union for the Study of Social Insects North American Section meeting, Sept.
+2016.
+* Rubin BER, Kocher SD.
+Comparative population genomics in halictid bees provides insights into the evolution of social behavior.
+Oral presentation, International Congress of Entomology meeting, Sept.
+2016.
+* Rubin BER, Moreau CS.
+Comparative genomics of plant-ants reveals convergent rates of evolution in mutualists.
+Oral presentation, Biology and Genomics of Social Insects, May 2015.
+* Rubin BER, Moreau CS.
+Genome-wide rates of molecular evolution are higher in mutualistic plant-nesting ants.
+Oral presentation, Entomological Society of America, Nov.
+2014.
+* Rubin BER, Moreau CS.
+The genetic basis of mutualism in Pseudomyrmex plant-ants.
+Oral presentation, International Union for the Study of Social Insects, Aug.
+2014.
+* Rubin BER, Moreau CS.
+Genome-wide rates of molecular evolution are higher in mutualistic plant-nesting ants.
+Oral presentation, Evolution, June 2014.
+* Rubin BER, Moreau CS.
+The genome of the big-eyed arboreal ant Pseudomyrmex gracilis.
+Oral presentation, Entomological Society of America, Nov.
+2013.
+* Rubin BER, Moreau CS.
+The genome of the big-eyed arboreal ant Pseudomyrmex gracilis.
+Oral presentation, Evolution, June 2013.
+* Rubin BER, Kautz S, Moreau CS.
+The genome of the arboreal ant Pseudomyrmex gracilis.
+Poster, Entomological Society of America, Nov.
+2012.
+* Rubin BER.
+Genome evolution in mutualistic plant-ants.
+Oral presentation, Chicago Area Ant Meeting, Nov.
+2012.
+* Rubin BER, Kautz S, Moreau CS.
+Dietary consequences of plant-ant mutualism.
+Oral presentation, Entomological Society of America, Nov.
+2011.
+* Rubin BER.
+The evolution of plant-ants: Genomic and dietary consequences of plant-ant mutualistic behavior.
+Oral presentation, Chicago Area Ant Meeting, Sept.
+2011.
+* Rubin BER, Kautz S, Emery VJ, Moreau CS.
+The evolution of plant-ant mutualism.
+Oral presentation, Entomological Society of America, Dec.
+2010.
+* Rubin BE, Palmer T, Stanton M, Lovette IJ.
+Polygyny and competition in the acacia-ant Crematogaster mimosae.
+Poster, Entomological Society of America, Dec.
+2009.
+* Rubin BE, Lovette IJ.
+Colony structure of an African acacia-ant.
+Poster, International Society for Behavioral Ecology, Aug.
+2008.